Summer Academy 2017

 As a result of their attendance to the Bocconi Transatlantic Summer IP Academy 2017, participant lawyers, economists, scientists and engineers, as well as business specialists (at student or young professional level) are to:

 - enhance, thanks to lectures by the best international IP specialists, their international knowledge in their own field of expertise

-For all lessons, a participatory and interactive teaching approach is chosen, involving business case examples and studies, practical exercises and direct contact opportunities with IP operators and companies in a dynamic, horizontal and open work environment.
+For all lessons, a participatory and interactive teaching approach is chosen, involving trade and business case examples and studies, practical exercises and direct contact opportunities with IP operators and companies in a dynamic, horizontal and open work environment.
 In addition, free tutor assistance will be available to the participants, in order to ensure cohesion between the participants.